bruce88617/nycudopcs/README.md

 # NYCUDOPCS
- Course material of the introduction to computer and computer science of the Department of Photonics, NYCU
+ Course material of the introduction to computer and computer science of the <a href="https://dop.nycu.edu.tw/ch/index.html">Department of Photonics</a>, <a href="https://www.nycu.edu.tw/">NYCU</a>

 Coming soon